Health: Vitamins & Supplements

 Magnesium helps to regulate blood pressure, which is crucial in your forties.
 Deficiencies in magnesium are linked to heart disease, diabetes, and inflammation.
 Magnesium is often neglected as many are not aware that it aids in the absorption of calcium and plays a role in muscle, nerve, and heart function, as well as blood glucose control.

 The recommended dose is 320 mg a day for women 40 and up.

 Omega-3 fatty acids are especially crucial because they counteract many of the negative changes associated with ageing.
 Omega’s are your battle plan against heart disease, they lower LDL cholesterol levels and prevent cognitive decline.

-Recommended dose is 500 mg if you’re healthy, 800 to 1,000 mg if you have heart disease, and 2,000 to 4,000 mg if you have high triglyceride levels.
+The recommended dose is 500 mg if you’re healthy, 800 to 1,000 mg if you have heart disease, and 2,000 to 4,000 mg if you have high triglyceride levels.
 And be sure to ask your doctor about the right dose if you are on any chronic medication.